RoboCup-SSL/grSim/README.md

 System Requirements
 -----------------------

-grSim will likely run on a modern dual core PC with a decent graphics card.
-Typical configuration is:
+grSim will likely run on a modern dual-core PC with a decent graphics card.
+A typical configuration is:

 - Dual Core CPU (2.0 Ghz+)
 - 1GB of RAM
 - 256MB nVidia or ATI graphics card

-Note that it may run on lower end equipment though good performance is not guaranteed.
+Note that it may run on lower-end equipment though good performance is not guaranteed.

 Software Requirements